 Paris, France: 2021 Business Aviation Destination Guide

-ALERT: France has reopened its borders to vaccinated travelers starting June 9, 2021.
+Update: France has reopened its borders to vaccinated travelers starting June 9, 2021.
 Our article has all the details.

 Paris is one of the most visited cities in the world and is a very popular business aviation destination.
 Business jet operators have plenty of choices for service providers at the city’s airports.

 Paris Le Bourget (LFPB) is one of the most business aviation-friendly airports in Europe in terms of operating flexibility, available services, and maintenance support.
 There are, however, other airport options to consider when operating to Paris.
 A 3rd-party provider can help determine the best options for your particular mission.

 Paris has three airports, but two of them – Charles de Gaulle (LFPG) and Orly (LFPO) – are mostly dedicated to scheduled commercial operations.
 LFPG allows General Aviation (GA) operations for passengers with airline connections only, and aircraft may only stay on the ground for a few hours.
 LFPO is reserved almost exclusively for commercial traffic, except for diplomatic flight movements and passengers with airline connections, at which point the aircraft transporting them may only stay on the ground for a few hours.